Back Door (jazz trio): Reunion

 The original line-up briefly reunited for what was initially one night at the Ronnie Scott's 1986, although this was subsequently followed by a short tour of the UK.

 In 2003, the original line-up reunited once again to record a new album.
 Askin' the Way consists of eight re-workings of favourite old songs, and 11 new recordings.
 Hicks also played accordion on this album on a couple of tracks.
 The official launch took place in The Lion at Blakey Ridge, where the band had first started out back in 1971.
 The band then played a few more shows but Aspery had been suffering from an illness for quite some time, and decided that the rigours of the road were no longer for him.
 On 10 December that year, Ron Aspery died at his home in Saltdean, Sussex.

 The band played a few more concerts in 2005 with Rod Mason on saxophone, including the Guildhall venue at the Brecon Jazz Festival, Hull Jazz Festival, and further sold–out Blakey concerts in 2005.

 Tony Hicks died in Sydney, Australia, on 13 August 2006.

+In 2003, Bonfire Records released The Impulse Session.
+This album contained 13 tracks recorded at Impulse Studio in Wallsend and was recorded in 1971, the year before their debut album was recorded.
+Eight of the 13 tracks are early versions of tracks subsequently released on Back Door's first two albums whilst four of the remaining five are previously unreleased original tracks.
+The fifth is a cover of Robert Johnson's "Sweet Home Chicago".
+Colin Hodgkinson wrote the sleeve notes.